kirily67/Mikrotik-emergency-restorer/README.md

 schedule, so we don't need to disable it after emergency restore.

 Remember to disable the schedule in case everything is fine

+#Usage

+/system/scripts/run saver

+If schedule looks ok, apply risky changes in mikrotik configuration

+If You loose accees to You router, after 15 minutes it will restore a configuration created with saver, before applied risk changes.

+If everything is OK, remember to disable test schedule.
+Or you will resore the previous configuration